Ethavanol/localization-demo/README.md

 - Add of a reasonertype-config.json so we can directly change the reasoner type & the separateAgentWorlds value (for MultiAgent system) manually from the project.
 - Adding consideration for rules with constraints and avoiding evaluation of formulas when model firstly created.

+## Versions I used
+- For localization demo :
+  - JDK 23
+  - Language Level 15

+- python 3.12.3
+- node 18.19.1

+For the dependencies see all versions in build.gradle and graddle.wrapper

+Btw the version of gradle in the gradle wrapper isn't related to your version of gradle.
+You don't even need to have gradle install locally to run a ./gradlew command or to use the gradle.wrapper files.
+You will need it if you want to generate a gradle.wrapper file.